brodieG/unitizer/README.md

 `unitizer` because testing and using a function are the same.
 This encourages non-trivial tests that better represent actual usage.

 Tests fail when the value associated with an expression changes.
-When run in interactive mode you are dropped directly into the failing test environment so you may debug it.
+In interactive mode you are dropped directly into the failing test environment so you may debug it.

 `unitizer` is on CRAN: